-In order to realize these algorithmic questions, we go ahead and implement them in a software (for instance Matlab/octave, python, fortran, C++) using a computer or cluster.
-Here, we face five major error sources that need to be taken into account:
+In order to realize algorithms, we go ahead and implement them in a programming language or software (for instance Matlab/octave, python, fortran, C++) using a computer or cluster.

+From the cycle over mathematical modeling, over the design of algorithms, up to their implementation, we face several error sources:

-- The set of numbers is finite and a calculation is limited by machine precision (floating point arithmetics), which results in round-off errors.
-Typical issues are overflow and underflow of numbers. - The memory of a computer (or cluster) is finite and thus functions and equations can only be represented through approximations.
-Thus, continuous information has to be represented through discrete information, which results into the investigation of so-called discretization errors. - All further simplifications of a numerical algorithm (in order to solve the discrete problem), with the final goal to reduce the computational time, are so-called systematic errors.
-Mostly, these are so-called iteration errors, for instance the stopping criterion after how many steps an iterative method terminates. - So called (numerical) model/regularization errors play a role when the governing PDE(s) need to be extended in an artificial way in order to guarentee numerical robustness.
-Examples are pure (first-order) hyperbolic problems in which artificial diffusion is added in order to solve them in a more or less robust way.
-A second application are coupled and interface problems in which the interface needs to be tracked (level-set, phase-field, fully Eulerian techniques).
+- 1. The set of numbers that can be represented in a computer is finite therefore a numerical calculation is limited by machine precision, which results in round-off errors. - 2.
+The memory of a computer (or cluster) is finite and thus functions and equations can only be represented through approximations.
+Thus, continuous information has to be represented through discrete information, which results in investigating so-called discretization errors or more general approximation error.
+3. Interpolation errors appear when complicated functions are interpolated to simpler functions. - 4.
+All further simplifications of a numerical algorithm (in order to solve the discrete problem), with the final goal to reduce the computational time, result into iteration / truncation errors.
+One example is the stopping criterion, which decides after how many steps an iteration is stopped.
+These can be further divided into linear and nonlinear iteration errors. - 5.
+Regularization errors appear when ill-posed models are adapted such that they become well-posed. - 6.
+Homogenization errors arise when full-scale models are reduced (homogenized) such that they are computationally simpler to solve. - 7.
+Implementation errors, better known as bugs, appear when mistakes are made implementing algorithms into a software.
+These errors can simply cause the program to abort.
+Then it is more or less simple to find the place with the help of a debugger.
+But there are also subtle errors, which cannot be easily found when the program runs nonetheless, but showing strange results or behaviors. - Model errors: In order to make a 'quick guess' of a possible solution and to start the development of an algorithm aimed at addressing at a later stage a difficult problem, often complicated (nonlinear) differential equations are reduced to simple (in most cases linear) versions, which results in the so-called model error.
+4002 ζι \("(x)=) model 0 - 9.
+Data errors and uncertainties: the data (e.g., mput data, boundary conditions, parameters) are obtained from experimental data and may be inaccurate themselves.
+Are there belle more 10.
+Inaccurate experimental setups that yield wrong reference solutions u to which numerical solutions - \tilde{u} should be compared with.

-2. MOTIVATION

-• Finally, programming errors (code bugs) are an important error source.
-Often these can be identified since the output is strange.
-But there are many, which are hidden and very tedious to detect.

-Numerical simulations are also subject to physical model errors that additionally the influence the interpretation of numerical results:

-- In order to make a 'quick guess' of a possible solution and to start the development of an algorithm to address at a later stage a difficult problem, often complicated (nonlinear) differential equations are reduced to simple (in most cases linear) versions, which results in the so-called model error. - Data errors: the data (e.g., input data, boundary conditions, parameters) are finally obtained from experimental data and may be inaccurate themselves.

 It it very important to understand and to accept that we never can avoid all these errors.
 The important aspect is to control these errors and to provide answers if these errors are too big to influence the interpretation of numerical simulations or if they can be assumed to be negliable.
-A big branch of numerical mathematics is to derive error estimates that allow to predict quantitative information about the arising errors.
+A big branch of numerical mathematics is to derive error estimates that allow us to predict quantitative information about the arising errors.